vodaion/CDShare/README.md

 ![alt tag](https://github.com/vadeara/CDShare/blob/master/screenshots/13.png)
 ![alt tag](https://github.com/vadeara/CDShare/blob/master/screenshots/14.png)

-And please, perform this procedure for all applications or extensions of the group.
+And please, perform this procedure for all applications or extensions of the App Group.

 # CDShare Logic #
 A folder will be created in the Shared Container, in that folder the `SQLite` files will be saved and for each application will be created a sub-folder, the sub-folder name will be the bundle ID of each application.